Parting Ways: An 18th Century Settlement of Freedpeople in Plymouth

 African American Life In Slavery and Freedom in Plymouth County; Atlantic Slavery; Judicial Abolition in Massachusetts; The World of Parting Ways

 [Readers, in honor of Martin Luther King Day, I thought I would take a step back and focus on a significant historical site in Plymouth: Parting Ways, on Plympton Street (Rt.
 80), near the Kingston line.
-Later this week, I will focus on the excellent historical work being done by Wayne Tucker, who has been doing pioneering historical work via his Eleven Names Project, which is also on Substack, on slavery in Plymouth County; I’d like to give Mr. Tucker fuller treatment later this week, and focus on the historical life of African Americans locally on this important holiday. — Ed.]
+Later this week, I will focus on the excellent historical work being done by Wayne Tucker, who has been doing pioneering research via his Eleven Names Project, which is also on Substack, on slavery in Plymouth County; I’d like to give Mr. Tucker fuller treatment later this week, and focus on the historical life of African Americans locally on this important holiday. — Ed.]

 Parting Ways, on what is today Massachusetts Rt.
 80, was a thriving community on the outskirts of Plymouth, founded after the Revolution by free African Americans who fought on the American side in the Revolutionary War.
 In the aftermath of, and in part as a result of their service in that war, the four men and their families who founded the community — Cato Howe, Prince Goodwin, Plato Turner, and Quamony Quash — established, in a real and material way, their own liberty and independence, and formed one of the most important free African American communities in early Plymouth County.